How To Build A Clay Pot Candle Heater & Do They Really Work?

 This “trap” slows the heat escape into the surrounding cold air and gives it time to heat the clay further.

-As the candle burns, the interior chambers can reach quite high temperatures.
+As the candle burns, the interior chambers can reach relatively high temperatures.

 All the candle heat slowly builds in the mass of the clay pots.

-After a bit of time, you can begin feeling the heat on the outside surface of the largest pot.
+After some time, you can begin feeling the heat on the outside surface of the largest pot.

 Such a simple idea, but does it really work?

-Before I attempt to answer that question, let’s see what others have had to say about the clay pot heater.
+Before I attempt to answer that question, let’s see what others have said about the clay pot heater.

 The Clay Pot Candle-Heated Debate

-In my research, I found many passionate people in favor of clay pot heaters and those against them.
+In my research, I found many passionate people who favor clay pot heaters and those against them.

 These little heaters have caused quite a stir.

-People share videos of them working like a charm to warm a small room, with others debunking such claims.
+People share videos of them working like a charm to warm a small room, while others debunk such claims.

 And the debate is not always civil; I stumbled across a surprising amount of name-calling!